holmesplunk/hello-world/README.md

 # hello-world
 Test Repository to learn the system
-I am a software producxt manager bringing 15 years experience building products that matter
+I am a software product manager bringing 15 years experience building products that matter